 |52 Week Range||20.60 - 32.35|

 |Beta (3Y Monthly)||1.29|

 |PE Ratio (TTM)||9.66|

-|Forward Dividend & Yield||0.68 (2.51%)|
+|Forward Dividend & Yield||0.68 (2.13%)|

-|1y Target Est||32.84|
+|1y Target Est||35.18|

 Ally Financial (ALLY) is at a 52-week high, but can investors hope for more gains in the future?
 We take a look at the company's fundamentals for clues.

 Ally Financial Inc NYSE:ALLYView full report here!
-Summary * Perception of the company's creditworthiness is neutral * ETFs holding this stock are seeing positive inflows * Bearish sentiment is low * Economic output in this company's sector is expanding Bearish sentimentShort interest | PositiveShort interest is extremely low for ALLY with fewer than 1% of shares on loan.
+Summary * Perception of the company's creditworthiness is positive * Bearish sentiment is low * Economic output for the sector is expanding but at a slower rate Bearish sentimentShort interest | PositiveShort interest is extremely low for ALLY with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting ALLY.
-Money flowETF/Index ownership | NegativeETF activity is negative and may be weakening.
-The net inflows of $337 million over the last one-month into ETFs that hold ALLY are among the lowest of the last year and appear to be slowing.
-Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
-The rate of growth is strong relative to the trend shown over the past year.
-Credit worthinessCredit default swap | NeutralThe current level displays a neutral indicator.
-ALLY credit default swap spreads are within the middle of their range for the last three years.Please send all inquiries related to the report to email@example.com.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
+Money flowETF/Index ownership | NeutralETF activity is neutral.
+ETFs that hold ALLY had net inflows of $1.92 billion over the last one-month.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
+The rate of growth is weak relative to the trend shown over the past year, however, and is easing.
+Credit worthinessCredit default swap | PositiveThe current level displays a positive indicator.
+ALLY credit default swap spreads are near the lowest level of the last three years and indicate the market's continued positive perception of the company's credit worthiness.Please send all inquiries related to the report to email@example.com.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.